zeroc-ice/ice-demos/matlab/Ice/README.md

 - [matrix](./matrix)

-  This Demo illustrates how to create and use MATLAB matrices with Ice.
+  This demo illustrates how to create and use MATLAB matrices with Ice.

 - [minimal](./minimal)